 - If you have cooling racks that are just a bit larger than the mold, you can set them on the cooling rack, then place the rack and mold into the baking sheet.
 This will make removal from the very hot water a lot easier.

 - If you use an aluminum baking pan the water may etch the pan turning it a darker color.

-- You can skip the water bath all together, if you want.
-Just be sure to keep an eye on your cheesecakes at about the 12 minute mark.
-If you over bake them, they will crack.
+- You can skip the water bath altogether if you want.
+Just be sure to keep an eye on your cheesecakes at about the 12-minute mark.
+If you over-bake them, they will crack.

-If you look at the picture above, you will notice that some air bubbles came to the surface and popped, leaving dimples in some of the cheesecakes (see cheesecake in lower right side of mold.)
-There wasn’t much I could do about it after they baked, unfortunately.
+If you look at the picture above, you will notice that some air bubbles came to the surface and popped, leaving dimples in some of the cheesecakes (see the cheesecake on the lower right side of the mold.)
+There wasn't much I could do about it after they baked, unfortunately.

 But, overall, they looked great.
 I just set the dimpled ones in the back on my display and no one really noticed.

 You can find items needed to make these Cheesecake Beach Balls on Amazon.com.
 I earn a small commission when you use any of the Amazon links in this post at NO extra cost to you.

 Walfos Silicone Whoopie Pie...Shop on Amazon Beach Ball Cookie CutterShop on Amazon Americolor Soft Gel Paste F...Shop on Amazon Americolor Soft Gel Paste F...Shop on Amazon AmeriColor, Royal Blue.75 O...Shop on Amazon Americolor Soft Gel Paste F...Shop on Amazon Excellante Half Wire Grates...Shop on Amazon Nordic Ware Natural Aluminu...Shop on Amazon